cerbos/tutorial/src/04-calling-cerbos/README.md

     }'
 ```

-The response object will look as follows where for each instance of the resource the authorization decision for each action is either `EFFECT_ALLOW` or `EFFECT_DENY` depending on the policies:
+The response object looks as follows where for each instance of the resource the authorization decision for each action is either `EFFECT_ALLOW` or `EFFECT_DENY` depending on the policies:

 ```json
 {